KubDus/Server-only-for-TS-handler/README.md

 This is only server to test this project: https://github.com/KubDus/TS-handler-for-Express-endpoint

-Start servers for both files:
+Start servers for both files: <br>
 nodemon server.js: simulates an API response <br>
 nodemon app.ts: calls server using handler as middleware